NicolasRouquette/tasksat/doc/manual.md

 }
 ```

-### Temporal Formulas
+### Temporal Constaints

+Temporal constraints mentioned just above are
-Temporal properties are expressed in a temporal logic.
+expressed in a linear temporal logic with future and past time
+temporal operators.

 **Atomic Formulas**